 Generic Name: alclometasone topical

-Note: This page contains information about the side effects of alclometasone topical.
-Some of the dosage forms included on this document may not apply to the brand name Aclovate.
+Note: This document contains side effect information about alclometasone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Aclovate.

 For the Consumer

 Applies to alclometasone topical: external cream, external ointment